central-banking-monetary-policy

 What is Central Banking?

-Central banking is the system of managing a country’s money supply and regulating financial institutions in order to ensure economic stability.
+Central banking is the system of managing a country’s money supply and regulating financial institutions to ensure economic stability.
 The central bank controls interest rates and the amount of currency available in circulation, often through various economic policies and interventions.

 While central banks have been around for centuries, their development over time was shaped by key historical events such as wars, national crises, and technological advancements.
 Many of these factors led to rapid changes in how central banks operated or even influenced whether they were established in certain countries.